Texas Ranger Division: Irene Garza murder

 The Texas Rangers have received widespread coverage for their role in the investigation of the death of Irene Garza, a Texas beauty queen.
 In 1960, Garza was last seen going to Sacred Heart Catholic Church in McAllen where Father John Feit heard her confession.
 Her body was found five days later in a canal.
 Autopsy results showed she had been raped while unconscious and died of asphyxiation, likely from suffocation.
 Feit was the primary suspect, but the case stalled for many years as the Hidalgo County district attorney did not feel that the evidence was sufficient to secure a conviction.
 Texas Ranger Rudy Jaramillo started working on the case in 2002.
 In 2015, under a new district attorney, Feit was indicted for murder.
 In December 2017, Feit was found guilty of murder with malice aforethought.
 Feit, aged 85, was sentenced to life imprisonment, bringing to close the longest unsolved criminal case in Hidalgo County.

+Santa Claus Bank Robbery

+In Cisco Texas, 1927 there was a robbery known as the “Santa Claus Bank Robbery” which involved four armed men, one disguised as Santa Claus, who stole thousands in cash and over $150,000 in bonds.
+A violent shootout followed, resulting in the death of Cisco Police Chief G.E.
+Bedford and a deputy.
+Despite those deaths the gang had to abandon their loot while running away.
+Captain Tom Hickman and Sergeant Manuel Gonzaullas of the Texas Rangers led one of the largest manhunts in state history using bloodhounds and even a biplane, the Rangers’ first use of aircraft in a search.
+The disguised robber was captured on December 27, and the remaining fugitives were arrested three days later near Graham.